Censer (Dhoopakutti)

 Published by Jacob P Varghese on

-The four chains represent the Four Corners of the earth.
-It also represents for Holy Trinity.
+The four chains represent the Holy Trinity.
 The first chain stands for God, the Father, the second and the third for the God the Son, (the divine and human form) and the fourth chain represents the Holy Spirit.
-The conjoining chain on the circular disc at the top with the hook represents the unity in Trinity.
+The chains conjoining on the circular disc at the top with the hook represents the unity in Holy Trinity, the Alpha and Omega, and Censing signifies that we offer our prayers to the One Holy Triune God.
+The Chains also symbolises the Four Corners of the Earth thus the Omnipresence of Triune God in the world.
 Each link in the chain represents a generation.

 The offering of the incense is sweet smelling sacrifice and acceptable to God (Ex.
 31: 9; Num.
 16: 6).
 It reminds us of the Lord’s sacrifice, which is a fragrant offering and sacrifice to God (Eph.
 5: 2).
 It also represents the prayers of the community of saints, who are always present with us (Rev. 5: 8; 8: 4).
 When the censer is waved at us, we bow down our heads and make the sign of cross to show veneration.
-This is because, Christ dwells in us, all believers proclaim that we are partakers of His divine body.
+This is because, Christ dwells in us, all faithful believers proclaim that we are partakers of His divine body.
 When we bow and make the sign of cross, we are to remember all these events and pledge to sacrifice our lives, for Christ.
+When we smell incense or see the fragrant cloud of smoke rising, we might be reminded of the holiness of God, the sweetness of God, the presence of God.”

 0 Comments